Jaime King: Breakthrough (2005–09)

 In 2006, King appeared with a small role as Heather in the comedy The Alibi and a starring role in the thriller True True Lie.
 Her largest role that year was in the David Arquette horror film The Tripper as Samantha.
 King had a recurring role on the short lived comedy The Class, which ended its run on television after an announcement in May 2007.
 The Class had been nominated for an Emmy Award in 2007, and it won the People's Choice Award for Favorite New TV Comedy.

 In 2007, King filmed They Wait, a horror-thriller film inspired by true events, with Terry Chen as her husband and Regan Oey as their son.
 She stars as a mother attempting to find the truth and save her son when threatened by spirits during the Chinese tradition of Ghost Month.
 It was featured in the 2007 Toronto International Film Festival, but has not yet had a wide theatrical release.
 However, it was broadcast on Lifetime Movie Network February 2015.

 In 2008, King appeared as Lorelei Rox in The Spirit, a live-action film adaptation based on the 1940s newspaper strip The Spirit created by Will Eisner.
 The role reunited King with Sin City writer Frank Miller, who wrote and directed the film.

-Film and television roles (2009–present)

-King was cast as Sarah Palmer in the horror remake My Bloody Valentine 3D, which opened in January 2009.
-She also appeared in the Star Wars-themed comedy Fanboys; originally set for release in January 2008, the film was postponed when director Kyle Newman received additional funding to shoot new scenes.
-A dispute between the filmmakers and the film's distributor, the Weinstein Company, over which version of the film to release caused further delays, and the film was ultimately released in early 2009 to poor reviews.
 In May 2008, King featured in another Newman-directed film, Act I of The Cube, the beginning of an online movie-making contest.

-The Pardon, a film based on the true life story of Toni Jo Henry, the only woman to be electrocuted by Louisiana, stars King in the lead role with John Hawkes playing her partner-in-crime.
-This drama was released in 2013.
-The Pardons co-producer and writer Sandi Russell says: "Jaime carries this film.
-She is literally in every scene of the movie and given the subject matter, that is no small task."

-The Jim Kouf comedy, A Fork in the Road, has King portraying April Rogers, alongside Daniel Roebuck.
-She plays Beth in Darren Lynn Bousman's remake of Mother's Day and narrated the movie on Scream Award 2009.
-King hosts the reality show Scream Queens 2, directed by Biagio Messina and Joke Fincioen on VH1.
-She appeared in the music video for the song "Bury Me Alive" by the band We Are The Fallen with her husband Kyle Newman.
+In 2009, King played Sarah Palmer in the horror remake My Bloody Valentine 3D, and starred in the Star Wars-themed comedy Fanboys directed by Kyle Newman.

+Hart of Dixie and other roles (2010–2019)